vpon-sdk/vpon-sdk.github.io/en/ios/ios-banner.en.md

     [self.view addSubview:[vpadnAd getVpadnAdView]]; // Add the VpadnBanner's view in this ViewController [vpadnAd startGetAd:[self getTestIdentifiers]]; // start to get banner Ads

 }

-//Use testDevices to enable test ads.
-You should utilize test ads during development to avoid generating false impressions.
-Here is a sample snippet:
--(NSArray*)getTestIdentifiers
-{
-    return [NSArray arrayWithObjects:
-            // add your test UUID
-            nil];
-}

 #pragma mark VpadAdDelegate method.
 Add this when use banner Ads